karamarielynch/dss-df/README.md

 ## Features
 - Written in Python 3.5 and PyQt4
-- Tested on Mac OS X and Linux
+- Tested on Mac OS X, Linux and Windows

 ## Installation
 - Install DSS Data Fitter directory in location of choice